-You are expected to apply for asylum within one year of your last entry into the United States.
-If you entered the U.S. using a nonimmigrant visa, the one-year period is counted from the day when your valid visa status expired.
+If you wish to request asylum in the United States, you are expected to apply for it within one year of your last entry into the country, particularly if your entry was unlawful (for example, you crossed the border without permission.
+(See I.N.A. § 208(a)(2)(B).)
+Or if you entered the U.S. with permission, using a nonimmigrant visa (such as a B-2 visitor or F-1 student visa), U.S. Citizenship and Immigration Services (USCIS) has adopted a policy of counting the one-year period from the day when your valid visa status expired.

-If you are applying for asylum defensively (that is, after having been placed in removal proceedings), you also must apply within one year of your last entry or expiration of your visa status.
-However, you will need to submit your application to the Immigration Judge instead of sending it to USCIS.
-For details about applying for asylum in removal, see “How to Prepare an Asylum Application in Removal Proceedings.”
+If you are applying for asylum defensively (that is, after having been placed into removal proceedings), you also must apply within one year of your last entry or expiration of your status under a visa or other permitted stay.
+However, you will need to submit your application to the Immigration Judge instead of sending it to USCIS and attend a court hearing.

 Whether you apply affirmatively or defensively, in addition to showing that you are a refugee who qualifies for asylum, you must present evidence that either:

 Therefore, as part of your asylum application, you must include: